-In order to expand EDM machines, the history of wire cut EDM machines began in the late 1960s.
+Let’s look into the CNC micro machining center, the history of wire cut EDM machines began in the late 1960s.
 The purpose is to make tools and dies from hardened steel.
 The earliest CNC machine tool was the conversion of punched-tap vertical milling machine.
 In the late 1960s, the Soviet Union manufactured the first commercial CNC machine, which was a wire-cut EDM machine.
 During this period, the processing of aviation, military and national defense, and automobiles was moving in a positive direction.

 Furthermore, machining is actually a broader concept in the metalworking industry, which actually includes cutting, drilling, knurling, deformation, sanding, turning, milling and other processes.
 In addition to the above two technologies and methods, there are other machinery suppliers that provide other micro machining methods, such as subcontracted micro drilling based on laser micro hole drilling.
 Now, laser technology is very mature and has been used in various industrial applications.

-In machining, the laser is a device.
+In a CNC micro machining center, the laser is a device.
 It is a device that emits light according to the electromagnetic radiation of stimulated radiation through an optical amplification process.
 The term "laser" is derived from the acronym for light amplification caused by the emission of stimulated radiation.
 The first laser was built in the famous Hughes Research Laboratory in the 1960s.
 The laser is based on the theoretical work of Charles Hard Townes and Arthur Leonard Schawlow.
 Basically, the difference between a laser and other light sources is that the light emitted by the laser is coherent, and the spatial coherence allows the laser to focus on a narrow position, which can be used for laser cutting and lithography printing.

 In short, laser coherence is different from other light sources.
 Spatial coherence is usually expressed in the following way: the output is a narrow beam, limited by diffraction, and the laser beam can be focused on a very small point, thus providing a very high irradiance.
 Or their divergence is very small, so they can concentrate their power over a long distance.